B.A.P (South Korean band): 2017–2019: Rose, Blue, Ego and departure from TS Entertainment

 In March 2017, B.A.P released their sixth single album, Rose.
 Yongguk returned from his four-month hiatus to join the rest of the group for promotions.
 The lead track, "Wake Me Up", was recognized by Billboard's Jeff Benjamin as the group's "most personal and accomplished single yet".
 The EP focused on social issues, with the "Wake Me Up" music video addressing mental health issues, whilst the first track "Dystopia" directly attacked the idea of living in any so-called utopias, disregarding them all as illusions.

-On June 28, 2017, the group's second Japanese studio album, Unlimited, was released.
+On April 26, 2017, they returned with their seventh Japanese single "Wake Me Up".
+On June 28, the group's second Japanese studio album, Unlimited, was released.

-On September 5, 2017, B.A.P released their seventh single album, Blue, with "Honeymoon" serving as the title track.
+On September 5, 2017, B.A.P released their seventh single album, Blue, with "Honeymoon" serving as the title track..
+On September 20, the group released their eighth Japanese single "Honeymoon".

-On December 13, 2017, B.A.P released their eighth single album, Ego, with "Hands Up" serving as the title track.
+On December 13, 2017, B.A.P released their eighth single album, Ego, with "Hands Up" serving as the title track..
+On January 3, 2018, they released their ninth Japanese single "Hands Up".

 On March 28, 2018, B.A.P released their third Japanese studio album, Massive.

+On August 23, TS Entertainment released a statement revealing that Yongguk's contract with them had ended on August 19.
+Following his departure from the group, B.A.P will continue as a five-member group.

+On November 2, it was revealed that B.A.P would be releasing a special album which consists of the solo tracks performed at their contracts called B.A.P Concert Special Solo 'The Recollection'.
+The album was then released on November 4.

+On November 28, B.A.P. released their first Japanese best album titled B.A.P The Best -Japanese Version-.

-In 2018, members Yongguk and Zelo left the group after their contract with TS Entertainment expired on August 19 and December 2, respectively.
+On December 24, Zelo was confirmed to have left the group as his contract with their agency ended on December 2.

 On February 18, 2019, the remaining four members also left TS Entertainment.
 However, member Jongup confirmed the possibility of reunion in the future.